English Grammar for ESL learners

 - After certain other verbs such as :

-admit, appreciate, avoid, consider, delay, deny, finish, imagine, involve, keep (on), mention, miss, postpone, suggest ...
+admit, appreciate, avoid, consider, delay, deny, finish, give up, imagine, involve, keep (on), mention, miss, postpone, suggest ...

 - The boy admitted hitting the window with the ball.